unalipa333/dataset0/README.md

 # dataset0
 Data Analysis from Kaggle dataset.
-Python, Numpy, Pandas and Matplotlib
+Python, Numpy, Pandas and Matplotlib:

-Data Anaylsis Project
+Data Anaylsis Project:

-Large real world data set from Kaggle with over 1 million records /n Perform Data Preperation and Cleaning for ML Model
+Large real world data set from Kaggle with over 1 million records.

+Perform Data Preperation and Cleaning for Modeling.

 Acknowledgements and References: